Calisthenics Chest Exercises: Path to Ultimate Strength and Power

 • Full Range of Motion: Ensure your shoulders drop below your elbows during each rep to fully activate the lower chest muscles.

-Incline push-ups are a great starting point for those new to calisthenics chest exercises.
+Incline push-ups are a great starting point for those new to calisthenics.
 By elevating your hands, you reduce resistance, making the exercise easier while still building strength in the upper chest.

 For a more challenging variation, decline push-ups elevate your feet to increase the load on the chest.
 This exercise emphasizes the lower pectoral muscles, adding an extra level of intensity to your workout.